3 Ways A New Roof Saves You Winter Headaches

 In winter, rodents, birds, and even reptiles get desperate for warm shelter.
 Your home is a natural option for them to retreat to.
 If you have a worn-down roof come winter, critters have far more entry points to make their way into your attic and nest there.
 What happens when they nest in your attic?
 More roof damage, smelly and dangerous waste, and a lot of damage to insulation.
 Remember that energy-efficient roof from the previous section?
 That roof is useless when inadequate insulation works against it, letting about 20% of what you spend on home heating completely go to waste.

 Not sure if you need a roof replacement before winter?
 Call in professional contractors.
+Spring in Virginia is right around the corner, so act quickly.
 Contractors can assess your roof’s lifespan, point out any potential issues, and give you an estimate on a replacement job.
 When it comes to calling for an estimate, you’re better off safe than sorry.